-Family Fitness for the AT: Physically Preparing My Kids and Me for Our Thru-Hike
+Family Fitness: Physically Preparing My Kids and Me for Our Thru-Hike

 It always surprises me how much a backpacking trip can kick my butt.
-As a runner, I can handle the aerobic demands, but the physical strength needed to carry a heavy pack is literally a backbreaker to me.
+As a runner and fitness fanatic, I can handle the aerobic demands, but the physical strength needed to carry a heavy pack is literally a backbreaker to me.
 All my backpacking trips thus far have been slog fests.
 One painful step after another with a load so heavy, I could hardly stand it.

-On the AT, we can’t get away with our usual plan of enduring the pain, cursing every step, and contemplating turning around.
-We have to be able to carry a pack for five months straight and actually enjoy it.
+On the AT, I can’t get away with our usual plan of enduring the pain, cursing every step, and contemplating turning around.
+I have to be able to carry a pack for five months straight and actually enjoy it.
 I know many people wait to train on the trail, but I wanted to start the hike with some physical fitness in place for me and my kids.
 I know we’ll never be fully prepared for a thru-hike.
 Still, I am hoping any fitness we build now will make it a bit easier when we hit the ground running in Georgia this spring.
 We also have updated our gear over the years to help lower our pack weight considerably.

 It’s winter where we live, so we are exercising indoors.
 The treadmill is our best friend.
 I have a NordicTrack X32i with an incredible 40 percent incline that’ll challenge even the most seasoned hikers.
 It also has a -6 percent decline, which helps for walking or running downhill.
 If there’s an ideal treadmill for hiking indoors, this Nordictrack is it.